Attendance Guidelines and Procedures

 - Medical excuse provided by a licensed practitioner of the healing arts, or school nurse

 - Observance of a religious holiday observed by bona fide religious group, upon prior written parental request

-- Compulsory school age shall mean the period of a student's life from the time the student's person in parental relation elects to have the student child enter school, and which shall be no later than six years of age until the child reaches 18 years of age.
+Compulsory school age shall mean the period of a student's life from the time the student's person in parental relation elects to have the child enter school, and which shall be no later than six (6) years of age until the child reaches eighteen (18) years of age.
 The term does not include a child who holds a certificate of graduation from a regularly accredited, licensed, registered, or approved high school.

-- Habitually truant shall mean six or more school days of unexcused absences during the current school year by a child subject to compulsory school attendance.
+Habitually truant shall mean six (6) or more school days of unexcused absences (including a combination of full and half school day absences) during the current school year by a child subject to compulsory school attendance.

-- Truant shall mean having incurred three or more school days of unexcused absences during the current school year by a child subject to compulsory school attendance.
+Truant shall mean having incurred three (3) or more school days of unexcused absences (including a combination of full and half school day absences) during the current school year by a child subject to compulsory school attendance.